coding-rstock/coding-rstock.github.io/tabs/workspace.md

 ---
 ***Website***
 - How to best manage/organize posts (markdown files) for SSG websites in the git repo?
 Currently they are all just sitting in the `_posts` folder.
-- I'm unable to get Github's "workflow" feature to trigger automatically, and therefore have to run `bash tools/publish.sh`
+- I'm unable to get Github's "workflow" feature to trigger automatically when I push from local to remote, and therefore have to run `bash tools/publish.sh` inside my local git repo, to manually re-build the site from the terminal every time I push.

 ### Learning Focus
 ---